 I believe that solo travel is as safe as traveling with a companion.

-Now, traveling solo on an organized tour is likely more safe that doing so independently.
+Now, traveling solo on an organized tour is likely more safe than doing so independently.
 After all, you are with a lot of other people and a guide, or possibly two, who know the destination well.
-Check out our Deals page for companies that offer tours and cruises with no or low single supplements.
+Check out our Solo Travel Deals page for companies that offer tours and cruises with no or low single supplements.

 Planning for Solo Travel Safety

-- Solo travel safety begins before you leave.
+- Safety begins before you leave.
 Research is important.
-Knowledge protects you from the danger of misinformation, unsavory individuals and/or naively wandering into an unsafe area.
+Knowledge protects you from the danger of misinformation, unsavory individuals, and/or naively wandering into an unsafe area.
 Imagine how you can be taken advantage of if you don't understand the currency.
 Or the health problems you could face if you don't know the necessary vaccinations for your destination.
-Or the potential loss of money, documents and more if you don't know the unsafe areas at your destination.
-There is much to know before you go.
+Or the potential loss of money, documents, and more if you don't know the unsafe areas at your destination.
+There are many solo travel safety tips to learn before you go.

 - Know your strengths and weaknesses.
 If you are new to travel, you likely have a lot to learn.
 If you've traveled a lot but have never traveled solo, you have different issues to resolve.
 We have a lot on the site for solo travel newbies.
-Read First Time Solo Travel: Tips for Newbies and Top 10 Destinations for First Time Solo Travelers.
+Read First Time Solo Travel: Tips for Newbies and Destinations for First-Time Solo Travelers: North America & International.

 - Buy travel insurance before you go.
 I have World Nomads insurance.
-They are the only company that I know that lets you buy insurance after you leave your country.
+They are the only company I know that lets you buy insurance after you leave your country.
 However, it's certainly not after you need to make a claim.
 It keeps life simple and safe to buy insurance before you go.
 Read Going Alone?
-Travel Insurance is a Must
+Travel Insurance is a Must or Best Travel Insurance for Senior Solo Travelers.

 - Schedule your arrival during daylight.
 The first stop for most travelers in a new destination is their hotel or hostel.
 I suggest that you arrive in the mid-afternoon so that you can really see what kind of area you're staying in.
 A safe area will always look better in daylight.
 An unsafe area is more obviously so in daylight.
 But there are more very practical reasons to arrive during daylight as well.
 You will be able to find your accommodation more easily and if you don't like it, you will have time to make other arrangements.